Optimizing WordPress Content for SEO

 Give careful attention to your headers and especially your title and meta tags.
 The latter two are what’s displayed on search results, so this could be the only chance you get to entice a user to visit.

-Now that you have masterfully crafted content focused on long-tail keywords, you need to start thinking about how your WordPress website is organised.
+Now that you have masterfully crafted content focused on long-tail keywords, you need to start thinking about how your WordPress website is organized.
 The purpose is twofold: First, it makes it easier for visitors to navigate your website and find what they’re looking for thus providing a better user experience.
 And it also makes your website more accessible to crawlers—automated bots that crawl your website and indexes everything on it.
 Both result in better search rankings.

 By default, every page in WordPress has a randomly generated website address.
 It’s not your biggest concern, but it could impact how relevant your content is perceived to be, both by users and search engines.